yogeshpateldev/Drop24/README.md

 ## Features

-- 🔐 **User Authentication**: Email/password signup and login with Supabase
+- 🔐 **User Authentication**: Email/password and username/password login with Supabase
+- 👤 **Username Support**: Users can sign up with usernames and login with either email or username
 - 📁 **File Upload**: Upload images, PDFs, documents, and other files
 - 🔒 **Privacy Control**: Set files as public or private
 - 👥 **User Management**: Users can only manage their own files